rpechuk/masters-thesis/index.md

 We implement publish-time optimizations in the Mosaic architecture [@doi:10.1109/TVCG.2023.3327189], atop declarative specifications of interactive visualizations.
 Mosaic's architecture decouples specification logic from data processing by managing query execution through a central coordinator, and provides reactive primitives for linking interactions.
-This design enables publish-time optimizations to be applied either transparently (by pre-populating cache and database content) or via simple, targeted specification rewrites that reference precomputed assets.
+This design enables publish-time optimizations to be applied either transparently (by pre-populating cache and database content) or via simple, targeted specification rewrites to reference precomputed assets.

 ## System Overview

 Mosaic visualizations can be defined using data, view, and interaction specifications written in a declarative syntax.
 Our publish-time optimizations focus on YAML-based specifications, which are parsed into an abstract syntax tree (AST).
 The AST enables static analysis and specification rewriting to reference precomputed assets.
+This process is modeled in @fig:[TODO: ref new flow figure here].

 Mosaic uses a central _coordinator_, which manages query execution across multiple clients, typically backed by a DuckDB [@doi:10.1145/3299869.3320212] database.
 Query execution can occur locally in the browser (via DuckDB-WASM), on a local server, or on a remote database.